boylesoftware/x2node-ws-resources/README.md

 The successful response depends on the `patch.response` handler option, which is described in the [Usage](#usage) section.
 By default, an HTTP 200 (OK) response is returned with the updated record data in the response body.

 If data validation errors occur, an HTTP 422 (Unprocessable Entity) response is returned with the validation errors in the response body the same way as for the [Record Creation](#markdown-header-record-creation) operation.
 Invalid patch document will result in an HTTP 400 (Bad Request) response and if no record exists at the endpoint URI an HTTP 404 (Not Found) response will be returned.

+When the handler calls the validators on the updated record, it uses `onUpdate` validators set.

 ### Record Delete